brendanberg/interfascia/docs/community_guidelines.md

 you should be aware of these consequences when making decisions.

-- __Be respectful.__ Not all of us will agree all the time, but disagreement is no excuse for poor behaviour and poor manners.
+- __Be respectful.__ Not all of us will agree all the time, but disagreement is no excuse for bad behaviour and poor manners.

 - __Be careful in the words that we choose.__ Remember that sexist, racist, and other exclusionary speech can be offensive and hurtful to those around us.